joewa/pyspark-modelica-demo/README.md

   end when;
 end BouncingBall;
 ```
+So the model has two parameters (the coefficient of restitution, e and the gravity accesleration, g) and no timeseries inputs.
 The challenge could be a parametric simulation with the following input data.
 ```python
 # Running the parametric simulation
 ts_sim_df = input_df.groupby(['run_key']).applyInPandas(
         get_sim_func(BouncingBall, res_vars=['h', 'v']), schema=res_schema
     )
 ```

+## Deploying jobs in a cloud computing platform using conda
+[Anaconda](https://anaconda.org) is the "The World's Most Popular Data Science Platform" and the [OpenModelica compiler is available as a conda package](https://anaconda.org/conda-forge/omcompiler) too.

 ## Building and installing the conda package
 Go to the `conda-recipe` and run